GemeenteNijmegen/os-remote-sensing/README.md

-# Remote Sensing: Green private urban spaces
+# Remote Sensing: Vegetation in private urban spaces

 This repository contains the code for detecting vegetation in private gardens within dutch neighbourhoods.
 Vegetation detection is based on Color-infrared (CIR) aerial photography and the NDVI vegetation metric.